-(b) After-hours Reconnects:

-(i) Standard reconnection requests received after 1700 or on a day that is not a Retail Business Day shall be considered received on the next Retail Business Day.
-For emergency reconnects, refer to Section 7.6.5, Exceptions.

-(ii) Oncor will accept after hour priority reconnect request via the spreadsheet in Section 9, Appendices, Appendix C2, Emergency Reconnect Request Data Requirements.

 7.6.4.3 Requirements for Reconnecting Service

 (1) Safe access to the meter or premium disconnect location is required to restore service.
 Evidence of tampering or damage to the meter equipment may result in delayed or Completed Unexecutable order when reconnecting service.